akbc-conference/2022/pages/cfp.md

 Authors of accepted papers will have the option for their conference paper to be archival (with full text in AKBC Proceedings, and be considered for best paper awards) or non-archival (listed in AKBC Conference schedule, with full text in OpenReview, and the flexibility to also submit elsewhere).
 Double-blind reviewing will be performed on the OpenReview platform, with papers, reviews and comments publicly visible.

-Papers should be restricted to 10 single-column pages, excluding references.<br>
+Papers should be restricted to 10 single-column pages, excluding references.
+Appendices should be put after references and submitted in one document.<br>

 All submissions must be formatted with LaTeX using the following LaTeX source: [akbc-latex.zip](https://github.com/akbc-conference/style-files/blob/master/akbc-latex.zip?raw=true)